-folks tell stories that defy answers such as ghost trains that appear
+folks continue to recount incidents which defy answers such as ghost trains that appear

 and disappear just as quickly, strange lights and noises along railroad